grilly86/onlinepartei/readme.md

 # onlinepartei.eu - a social politicing platform
 Communicate to make the world a better place, part by part!
+The page that is motorized by this code can be found here: http://onlinepartei.eu

 ## Current features
 * user management